-The objective of this technique is to stay one step ahead of your baby regarding his or her demands for sleep.
-Through the identification of diverse manifestations, you can address and change your baby’s habits, to avoid reaching the demand for sleep through crying and emotional instability.
+The objective of this technique is to stay one step ahead of your baby’s demands for sleep.
+If you identify diverse manifestations, you can address and change your baby’s habits and avoid reaching the demand for sleep through crying and emotional instability.

 Here’s how it works:

-1. Observe your baby’s behavior before wanting sleep.
-Identify signs of tiredness, these range from rubbing his or her eyes, yawning, getting a little restless, among others.
+- Observe your baby’s behavior before wanting sleep.
+Identify signs of tiredness, these range from rubbing his eyes, yawning, getting a little restless, among others.
 Every baby is different, so it is important to avoid generalizations.
 To properly detect and record these signs it is advisable to take notes of the time, manifestation, and duration.
-A week of observing and recording behavior should be sufficient!
+A week of observing and recording behavior should be enough!

-2. Be conscientious about what YOU do to get him or her to sleep.
+- Be aware of what YOU do to get him to sleep.
 This is important so that you can know which approach worked best in the past.
 This can vary from pats on the back, singing a lullaby, and rocking your baby to sleep.
 You can also take note of how long each approach takes to get your baby to settle and sleep.

-3. Once you have detected your baby’s signs of fatigue and the most effective strategies in step two, tend to your baby’s needs when you notice that he or she is getting tired.
-It is important to try to do this right away, so that you prevent his or her accentuated demand of sleep.
-Start by speaking softly and slowly and then implementing the strategy that was more effective for him or her.
+- Once you have detected your baby’s signs of fatigue and the most effective strategies in step two, tend to your baby’s needs when you notice that he is getting tired.
+It is important to try to do this right away, so that you prevent his accentuated demand of sleep.
+Start by speaking softly and slowly, and then implement the strategy that was more effective for him.

 - You will be creating associations and conditioning to effectively guide your baby to sleep.

-- It is ideal to avoid sleep-needing crises, which are more difficult to overcome and time-consuming to finally get to sleep.
+- It is ideal to avoid sleep-needing crises, which are more time-consuming and difficult to overcome.

-- With this method you will be learning more about your baby and his or her behaviors and taking greater control of situations.
+- With this method you will be learning more about your baby, his behaviors, and will have greater control of situations.

-- It will start setting the foundation for having a steady sleep schedule!
+- It will set the foundation for having a steady sleep schedule!

 - The first week can be a bit tedious and difficult, given that you need to let your baby demand sleep to observe his previous behaviors.